 Trump orders U-turn to get China’s ZTE back into business

-US President Donald Trump has told his commerce department to get ZTE, the massive Chinese telecom equipment maker that works with Denis O’Brien’s Digicel among others, back into business after it earlier blocked the company’s access to vital US technology.
-Photograph: Evan Vucci/AP Photo
+ZTE: the Chinese firm has been trying to resolve the blockade the US imposed in April as punishment for violating a 2017 sanctions settlement, then lying about it.
+Photograph: Wang Zhao/AFP/Getty

-US President Donald Trump has told his commerce department to get ZTE, the massive Chinese telecom equipment maker, back into business after it denied the company export privileges.
+Donald Trump has told his commerce department to get ZTE, the enormous Chinese telecom-equipment maker, back into business after it denied the company export privileges.

-Mr Trump said in a Sunday morning tweet, posted minutes after arriving at his golf course in Virginia, that he and Chinese leader Xi Jinping are working together to give ZTE “a way to get back into business, fast”.
+The US president said in a Sunday-morning tweet, posted minutes after arriving at his golf course in Virginia, that he and his Chinese counterpart, Xi Jinping, are working together to give ZTE “a way to get back into business, fast”.
 He said the “Commerce Department has been instructed to get it done!” because “too many jobs in China lost”.

-A US blockade has choked off the revenue of the second largest Chinese telecom company, which regards the next two weeks as crucial as it faces potential collapse.
-The firm said last Thursday that it had it’s suspended all major operations.
+A US blockade has choked off the revenue of the second-largest Chinese telecom company, which regards the next two weeks as crucial as it faces potential collapse.
+The firm said last Thursday that it had suspended all major operations.

-One of the companies affected by that decision is Denis O’Brien’s telecoms group Digicel, which last year hired the Chinese group to upgrade its networks.

 ZTE has been trying to resolve the blockade that Trump’s commerce department imposed in April as punishment for violating the terms of a 2017 sanctions settlement, then lying about it.
 The department banned shipments of US technology to ZTE for seven years, saying the company had failed to reprimand employees who violated US trade controls on Iran and North Korea.